sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ### Configure SODA installer and environment variables

 A SODA release conists of various projects which have their own release cycles and versions.
-To install SODA  projects and enabled the features following variables have to be enabled in the respective files as below:
+To install SODA Projects and enable the different features, variables have to be modified in the respective files as below:

 #### Set Host IP address